alexporrello/DesktopPublisherAssistant/README.md

 ### PDF XMP Updater

-Navigate to _Tools_ >> _Open XMP Updater Dialog_.
-Drag and drop the PDF and the XMP into the window one at a time or both at once.
-Once you have loaded both the PDF and the XMP, click the "Update" button, and a tagged file will be placed in the same directory as the original PDF.
+The PDF XMP Updater dialog is a convenient way to update a PDF's XMP.
+To open the dialog, navigate to _Tools_ >> _Open XMP Updater Dialog_.
+Drag and drop the PDF and the XMP into the window one a time or both at once.
+(Alternately, if you would rather navigate to the files with a file explorer, click on the empty text fields.)
+When you have added both documents, click the "Update" button to update the PDF's metadata.

+If you leave the "Update PDF Initial View Properties" radio button selected, the output PDF's initial view will conform to NI Desktop Publishing standards.
+Deselecting the radio button will leave the PDF's initial view properties untouched.

 ![](readme-images/pdf-dialog.PNG)